 Between 2006 and 2015, the number of motorcycles registered in the United States increased by more than 28%, from just over 6.6 million to more than 8.6 million.
 Those numbers continue to climb, due in part to increasing interest among baby boomers.
 Unfortunately, the growing popularity of motorcycles has been accompanied by a 17% increase in motorcycle accident fatalities among riders aged 40 and older.

-Despite the increase in number of motorcycles on the road and the increasing death toll among middle-aged riders, the total number of motorcycle injuries and fatalities has remained fairly stable.
+Despite the increase in the number of motorcycles on the road and the increasing death toll among middle-aged riders, the total number of motorcycle injuries and fatalities has remained fairly stable.

 Common Motorcycle Accident Causes

 Nearly ¾ of two-vehicle crashes involving motorcycles are frontal collisions.
 The most common cause is another vehicle turning into the path of a motorcycle, not allowing the motorcyclist time or space to avoid the collision.
 In fact, more than 40% of fatal crashes involving a motorcycle and another type of vehicle occur when the other vehicle is turning left.

 However, many motorcycle fatalities are the result of single-vehicle accidents in which the motorcycle collides with a fixed object.

 Surprisingly, just 2% of motorcycle fatalities occur in the rain, and most occur during daylight hours and on non-interstate roads.
 In other words, weather and road conditions are not often a significant contributing factor.

 Motorcyclists involved in fatal accidents are more likely to be impaired by alcohol than drivers of cars, trucks, or other vehicles.
 More than ¼ of motorcycle riders killed in traffic are above the legal limit of .08 BAC, and another 7% have some alcohol in their systems.
 In addition, 1/3 of all motorcyclists involved in fatal crashes are exceeding the speed limit.